Frances Stewart, Duchess of Lennox: Duchess

 Hertford died in 1621, and some two months later his widow married Ludovic Stewart, 2nd Duke of Lennox in the peerage of Scotland.
 Stewart was the cousin of King James, a Privy Councillor, and Steward of the Royal Household.

+According to John Chamberlain, the Duchess of Lennox looked after the Marchioness of Buckingham when she was ill and pregnant, making her broths and caudles.
+King James was grateful and gave her a chain set with diamonds with his miniature portrait in April 1622.

 Joseph Mead related a story of life at court in May 1622.
 King James asked for a gold chain to give to an ambassador as a parting gift.
 A chain that had belonged to Anne of Denmark was brought for his approval, but he thought it was too valuable.
 Prince Charles suggested that he should present this chain to the new Duchess of Lennox.
 The King agreed, and Charles presented the chain to her and placed it around her neck.
 According to Joseph Mead, this made Mary Villiers, Countess of Buckingham jealous and she decided to acquire the chain by sending a messenger to the Duchess, pretending the King had asked for its return.
 Frances was surprised, and questioned the messenger and the fraud was exposed.
 The Countess of Buckingham was asked to leave court for a while.
 Mead wrote that this court gossip came from Sir William Bourser of Uppingham.
 However, the story Mead heard was likely a rumour to discredit the Countess of Buckingham, based on gifts of jewellery at court which are well documented.
 Records show that the Duchess of Lennox was given a jewel set with diamonds in the form of the letter "H" around this time (which had belonged to Anne of Denmark), and she had already been given a New Year's Day gift of a gold collar set with rubies, diamonds, and pearls.
 The Countess of Buckingham also received a gold collar at New Year.

 Ludovic Stewart was created Earl of Newcastle upon Tyne and Duke of Richmond in the peerage of England on 17 August 1623, and Frances Stewart became known as the "Double Duchess".
 The duke died suddenly in bed in his lodging at Whitehall, on the morning of 16 February 1623/24.
 Stewart left no children, and the dukedom of Richmond and earldom of Newcastle upon Tyne became extinct upon his death.
 The dukedom of Lennox was inherited by his younger brother Esmé Stuart, 3rd Duke of Lennox (1579–1624).
 His wife retained the title Duchess of Richmond until her own death on 8 October 1639.
 She was buried in Westminster Abbey next to her third husband, in the "magnificent" tomb she had had erected in his memory.